lewisevans2007/Obsidian_vault/Operating Systems/Linux/Linux File System/sbin.md

-The `sbin` folder contains programs that are executed by root and cant be executed by a normal user.
+The `sbin` folder in [[Linux]] contains programs that are executed by root and cant be executed by a normal user.

 ## Common programs in sbin
 1. [[init]]